Gusi/docs.everlaps.com/docs/en/race-formats/qualify-finals.md

 - **Session format**: Defines the configuration parameters most used to chrono, and also allows personalised adjustment of each parameter.

 	- **qualifying consecutive laps**: This is normally used for re-ordering heats.
-Each pilots starts their own chrono with the first crossing of the finishing line, the sum of the 3 fastest consecutive laps are counted.These are established as *Laps result* value.
+Each pilots starts their own chrono with the first passing of the finishing line, the sum of the 3 fastest consecutive laps are counted.These are established as *Laps result* value.

 	- **Staggered qualifying (points or best result)**: The system calls each driver in turn according to session ranking, with a configured time interval, indicted in the field *Launched start delay*.
 The option for points or best result are established in the field *Session points type* for the session.

-	- **flying start qualifying (points or best result)**: Similar to the previous, but each driver can find their own space on the track and starts their own chrono when they cross the finishing line for the first time.
+	- **flying start qualifying (points or best result)**: Similar to the previous, but each driver can find their own space on the track and starts their own chrono when they pass the finishing line for the first time.

 	- **Finals**: Starting grid launch and in grid order, with the start of the chrono the instant the horn sounds.